Setting up Meticulous tests to run in your CI provider

 api-token: ${{ secrets.METICULOUS_API_TOKEN }}

-# TODO: Update the port and protocol below to match your app's frontend
+# TODO: Update the directory path below to match your app's build output directory

 4. Make sure 'Run Meticulous tests in the cloud' is enabled